MariaDBJones/REST2SQL-plugin/resources/data.md

 # DATA resource

-An authenticated resource reading/writing datas of a table in the database
+An authenticated resource reading datas of a table in the database

 # Resource operations